javisantana/javisantana.com/_micro/2019-06-30-joinable-api.md

 Eventually, someone will ask a question like "hey, how many users do we have in our XXXX tier, have signed up 3 times during the last month and also have ...."

-So you either 1) use a platform that collects everything or 2) or a one that fetches data from all those services and put data in a place you can query. in any case, querying data from a third party services is a pain.
+So you either 1) use a platform that collects everything or 2) a one that fetches data from all those services and put data in a place you can query. in any case, querying data from a third party services is a pain.
 Here is the point where a lot of scrapping and "CSV file transfer" horror stories start.

 ### Joinable API